Can a drug shrink precancerous breast cells before surgery?

 Summary

-This study tested whether the drug ruxolitinib can reduce abnormal cells in people with high-risk breast conditions like atypical hyperplasia or ductal carcinoma in situ (DCIS).
-Half of the 84 participants took ruxolitinib for about 15 days before surgery, while the other half took a placebo.
+This study tested whether a drug called ruxolitinib can reduce abnormal breast cells in people with high-risk or precancerous breast conditions like DCIS or atypical hyperplasia.
+Half of the 84 participants took ruxolitinib for about 15 days before surgery, and the other half took a placebo.
 Researchers compared cell death in breast tissue samples taken before and after treatment to see if the drug had an effect.

 Disclaimer Read more